TMF CURRICULUM GUIDE • "Finding a voice: musicians in terezín"

 DOWNLOAD THE CURRICULUM GUIDE HERE:

-LISTEN TO THE MUSIC THAT ACCOMPANIES THE GUIDE:
+PLAY THE MUSIC THAT ACCOMPANIES THE GUIDE:

 (The following tracks accompany the text.
 Performances are by the Hawthorne String Quartet: Si-Jing Huang, violin; Ronan Lefkowitz, violin; Mark Ludwig, viola; Sato Knudsen, cello.
 CD Produced by Mark Ludwig, Terezin Music Foundation Executive Director.)